Guidance on FIFRA 24(c) Registrations

 Response: Yes, a 24(c) registration should not be issued under any circumstance that would trigger further data requirements for a §3 registration to be issued.
 A 24(c) registration must meet all the requirements of a §3 registration, and there must be data to support the use.
 Expanding the use pattern of a §3 label would be inappropriate if the added exposure would raise human or environmental risk concerns.
-Situations such as the chemical is under special review or the §3 label restricts the use to specific geographic areas because of groundwater concerns, and the 24(c) would expand the use in a manner that could contaminate groundwater, a 24(c) should not be issued without consulting with the product manager responsible for the chemical/use pattern.
+In situations such as the chemical is under special review or the §3 label restricts the use to specific geographic areas because of groundwater concerns and the 24(c) would expand the use in a manner that could contaminate groundwater, a 24(c) should not be issued without consulting with EPA about the chemical/use pattern.
 If the state can demonstrate that the recommended 24(c) registration constitutes no added exposure or risks, or that the exposure or risks are reduced, a 24(c) may be appropriate.
-If a state has questions about a proposed 24(c), they should call the product manager responsible for the chemical/use pattern.
+If a state has questions about a proposed 24(c), it should call the product manager responsible for the chemical/use pattern.

-EPA will make every effort to work with the states on the 24(c) program, but if there is the need, the Administrator may suspend a state's registration authority due to lack of, or failure to exercise adequate control by the state over §24(c) program as outlined in 40 CFR 162.155.
+EPA will make every effort to work with the states on the 24(c) program, but if the state is not capable of exercising appropriate control of its 24(c) actions or has failed to exercise adequate control, the Administrator may suspend a state's registration authority due to lack of, or failure to exercise adequate control by the state over §24(c) program as outlined in 40 CFR 162.155.

-3. Issue: Can states issue §24(c) registrations which negate or void voluntary or mandatory restrictions on §3 labels?
+3. Issue: Can states issue §24(c) registrations that negate or void voluntary or mandatory restrictions on §3 labels?

-5. Issue: Can §24(c) be used to implement special programs such as groundwater, endangered species, worker protection, etc. where the label will refer to or contain detailed, localized restrictions or use directions which are not on §3 labels?
+5. Issue: Can §24(c) be used to implement special programs such as groundwater, endangered species, worker protection, etc. where the §24(c) label will refer to or contain detailed, localized restrictions or use directions that are not on §3 labels?